saddev/js4m/README.md

 ### `$(expr)`

 The result of the JavaScript expression `expr` is placed in the text.
-The JavaScript expression must have a balanced number of parenthesis, (), and square brackets, [].
+The JavaScript expression must have a balanced number of parenthesis, `()`, square brackets, `[]`, and curly braces `{}`.
 Also, quoted string literals must be terminated properly.
 The JavaScript expression itself will not be preprocessed.

     $   var x = 3